 During this phase, an interdepartmental city staff team reviewed the draft 2035 Plan.
-This team of city staff who have expertise in subjects specific to General Plan content, made recommendations to add new or update plan content since the draft 2035 Plan is 5+ years old.
-Staff suggestions for the plan will be considered for inclusion by the Citizen Review Committee.
+This team of city staff, who have expertise in subjects specific to General Plan content, made recommendations to add new or update plan content since the draft 2035 Plan is 5+ years old.
+Staff suggestions for the plan were discussed and considered for inclusion by the Citizen Review Committee.

-A General Plan citizen group made up of representatives from each of the city boards and commissions that has related content in the General Plan.
-The CRC is has reviewed the full draft 2035 General Plan.
-On December 7, the CRC will consider public comments and make a recommendation on a final draft 2035 General Plan that will then be sent on for the community, city boards and commission, Planning Commission and City Council to consider.
+A General Plan citizen group was formed, made up of representatives from each of the city boards and commissions that has related content in the General Plan.
+From March through December 2020, the CRC reviewed the full draft 2035 General Plan.
+This Phase was completed on December 14, when the CRC approved a final draft 2035 General Plan to be sent to the community, city boards and commissions, Planning Commission, and City Council to consider.

 Provide Written Comment

-The Citizen Review Committee (CRC) draft 2035 General Plan, as divided in the drop-down sections below, updates the 2014 Task Force Recommended Plan with tracked edits, as discussed and approved by the CRC.
+The Recommended draft 2035 General Plan, as approved by the Citizen Review Committee (CRC), updates the 2014 Task Force Recommended Plan and is notated with tracked edits, as discussed and approved by the CRC.
 The following color-coded legend describes the tracked edits found in the plan:

 - Black font – Text that has been unaltered, and is from the General Plan Task Force process (2014)